Novicell/frontend-packages/packages/css/flexbox-grid/README.md

   ### Uncompiled / source-code mode

-  By importing the sourcode directly from the package, we are able to overwrite the CSS Custom Properties that is used in the helpers.
+  By importing the source code directly from the package, we are able to overwrite the CSS Custom Properties that is used in the helpers.

+  **Dependencies**:
+POSTCSS dependencies for the project are, these are not included as dependencies in package.json to allow better customization.
+Make sure your postss.config.js has these included:
+`postcss-each`
+`postcss-nested`
+`postcss-custom-calc`
+`postcss-custom-media`
+`postcss-custom-properties`

+Due to how POSTCSS handles parsing the CSS, you should always include `postcss-each` as as early as possible in your array of plugins.

 **NB:** In order to overwrite the responsive CSS helpers you will need to install the `postcss-custom-media` plugin in your project since media-queries with CSS Custom Properties.
 If you don't want to output calc and CSS Custom Properties in your project, you can use the `postcss-custom-properties` and `postcss-calc` to transform these.
 All CSS Custom Properties can be found on the [documentation site]( https://novicell-flexbox-grid.netlify.app)
 **Example**